Skip to content(if available)orjump to list(if available)

 gregw2

-I completely agree that (unlike/despite the Supreme Court ruling), database schema design (and other system designs) should fall under the Illinois statute as "documentation pertaining to all logical and physical design of computerized systems".
+I completely agree with you that (unlike/despite the Supreme Court ruling), database table/column schema design (and other system designs) should fall under the Illinois statute as "documentation pertaining to all logical and physical design of computerized systems".
+It's interesting that the law did pick up on that distinction between logical and physical design but none of the parties described in this article did.
+Logical/physical designs are not just about servers and integrations, they are also about data.

-I'm not sure why that wasn't argued by the state and they argued it was a file format.
+I'm not sure why that wasn't argued by the state and the state argued the database schema was a "file format".
+Per my reasoning, the state still would have won, but for different reasons.

-I disagree with you slightly however and would say that the schema table/column names should be considered "physical design" while the business naming/meaning of tables would be a "logical design" (or conceptual design), see Wikipedia: https://en.wikipedia.org/wiki/Logical_schema
+I disagree with you slightly however and would say that the schema table/column names should be considered not logical but "physical design" while the business naming/meaning of tables would be a "logical design" (or conceptual design).
+See Wikipedia: https://en.wikipedia.org/wiki/Logical_schema

 SQL injection is really about physical schema designs, not logical ones (I do get that every bit of information including business naming of tables/columns helps in an attack, but it does change the degree of threat and thus the balancing tests of the risk which are relevant per the definitions and case law described in the original article.)

 So in terms of what the law /SHOULD/ be, the law should not include logical design as a security exception, only physical design.
-It /SHOULD/ be possible for citizens to do FOIA requests and get a logical understanding of all the database fields without giving them the SQL names that can be handy for SQL injection.
+It /SHOULD/ be possible for citizens to do FOIA requests and get a logical understanding of all the database fields without giving them the SQL names that can accelerate SQL injection attacks.
 In that way citizens could ask for the data by a logical/business-named handle rather than a physical one.

 And the state should create logical models or provide data dictionaries with business (not technical terms) on request as part of their FOIAable obligations to their citizens for the data they are maintaining.